SQL Server Monitoring – Installation

 A fresh installation takes a few seconds depending on your hardware of course.

-An update can take some time depending on the amount of data, and if the installation to be upgraded are missing some of the indexes in the ver.
-2.1 package.
+An update can take some time depending on the amount of data.

 New indexes will be created with page compression if the SQL server instance supports it.